 Try JustDone

-Which AI Detector Is Closest to Turnitin
+Which AI Detector Is Most Similar to Turnitin?
+Best Alternatives in 2026

 Looking for AI detectors similar to Turnitin?
 Compare the top tools to see which comes closest to Turnitin’s logic and accuracy.